coni2k/SS/Notes.md

 funny enough all the test cases look good, except "hint update"

 be careful boy, dont mess with the sudoku gods!

+---
+search hint looks good but removal has a problem the code is getting very messy! beeeeeeeeeeeeeeeeee carefulllllllllllll !